kubernetes/enhancements/keps/sig-scheduling/20200116-coscheduling-plugin-based-on-scheduler-framework.md

 #### UnReserve
 After a pod which belongs to a PodGroup times out in the permit phase.
-We will release the pods belongs to the same PodGroup to avoid long-term invalid occupy of resources.
+UnReserve ```Rejects``` the pods that belong to the same PodGroup to avoid long-term invalid reservation of resources.

 ```go
 func (cs *Coscheduling) Unreserve(ctx context.Context, state *framework.CycleState, p *v1.Pod, nodeName string) {